NCAR/GARD/docs/running.md

 1. LAPACK — Linear Algebra PACKage.
 1. netCDF4 - Network Common Data Form.

+*Note: GARD allocates memory to the stack.
+Users should set the "The maximum stack size." to "unlimited" prior to building/running GARD. `ulimit -s unlimited`*

 ## Building GARD

 GARD is built using a standard `makefile`.
 From the command line, simply run the following command: